Skip to content

 Frequency encoding

 Frequency encoding replaces each category with its relative frequency (proportion of rows) in the training set.
-Categories that appear often get higher values, and the encoding naturally captures the distribution of the data.
+Categories that appear often get higher values, and the encoding naturally captures the distribution of the data without requiring the target variable.

 text